Alec-Phillips/Comps-Project/project-code/README.md

 ___
 ## 2. Code Architecture Overview

-This section will detail the general React component organization and then go into detail on the mechanisms that evaluate user code submissions for the hands-on exercises.
+This section will detail the general React component organization and then go into detail on the mechanisms that evaluate user code submissions for the hands-on exercises, as well as other technical details.

+### Working with the UI

+This first section will discuss the main components of the user interface.

 #### Component Organization:
 - App Component